aliok/ev-charge-along-the-route/README.md

     ```

 4.  **Run the local build:**
-    This step generates the `dist/index.html` file with the local API key injected.
-You need to run this at least once before `netlify dev` or whenever you change the template/assets.
+    This step compiles TypeScript to JavaScript and generates the `dist/index.html` file with the local API key injected.
+You need to run this at least once before `netlify dev` or whenever you change the template/assets or TypeScript files.
     ```bash
     npm run build
     ```
+    The build process:
+    1. Compiles TypeScript files from `js/*.ts` to `js/*.js`
+    2. Processes the HTML template and copies assets to `dist/`

 5.  **Run the development server:**
     `netlify dev` serves static files from the `dist` directory and runs your functions locally.